 The Ebenezer Stanwood house at 8 North Main Street is listed with the Ipswich Historical Commission as built in 1747.
-The house is being renovated with a new addition added to the rear.
-The front of the building is of Second Period (Georgian) construction and will be saved and restored.
+The house was recently renovated with a new addition added to the rear.
+The front of the building is of Second Period (Georgian) construction.
 Some period details remain, including original doors, hardware, molding, mantels & floors.
-Two condos units are planned for the front of the house and three in the new rear addition

 The house is named for early owner Ebenezer Stanwood who was a peruke-maker (the wigs worn by 17th century gentlemen).
-The building was at one time a pharmacy.
-In the 17th Century this was the location of a well-known tavern operated by John Sparks but it is unknown if elements of that structure were incorporated into this building.
+The building once had a small pharmacy attached to the front.
+This is believed to have been the approximate location of a well-known tavern operated by John Sparks but it is unknown if elements of that structure were incorporated into this building.

 Matt Cummings writes about this house: “It has long been known as the ca. 1747 Ebenezer Stanwood House but local historian Sue Nelson found that at least one precursor structure approximately dated 1639 existed on the site and that the Sparks Tavern also operated there between 1671 and 1691.
 Could it be that the Sparks Tavern, where John Sparks was licensed to sell “beer at a penny a quart”, still survives in the present building?”